perwin/imfit/docs/imfit_tutorial.md

 	imfit --list-parameters

-A model fit to an image can consist of multiple image functions (and multiple copies of each image function), but for now let's just try a S&eacute;rsic function with elliptical isophotes.
+A model fit to an image can consist of multiple image functions (and multiple instances of each image function), but for now let's just try a S&eacute;rsic function with elliptical isophotes.
 This is encoded in the "config\_sersic\_ic3478\_256.dat" file.

 	imfit ic3478rss_256.fits -c config_sersic_ic3478_256.dat